top of page

 Etatsamāptyāṁ na kaścinnarakṛtaḥ prayatnaḥ kalpo yato naro māyānantaramāvirbhūtakḷptirbhavati||42||

-No (na kaścid) effort (prayatnaḥ) made (kṛtaḥ) by a limited individual (nara) can fulfill this (etad-samāptyām… kalpaḥ), because (yatas) the limited individual (naraḥ) is (bhavati) an invention (kḷptiḥ) which was manifested (āvirbhūta) after (anantaram) Māyā (māyā).
+No (na kaścid) effort (prayatnaḥ) performed (kṛtaḥ) by a limited individual (nara) can accomplish this (etad-samāptyām… kalpaḥ), because (yatas) the limited individual (naraḥ) is (bhavati) an invention (kḷptiḥ) that was manifested (āvirbhūta) after (anantaram) Māyā (māyā).

-42. No amount of effort by a limited individual can accomplish this, because the limited individual is a figment that was manifested after Māyā.
+42. No effort performed by a limited individual can accomplish this, because the limited individual is an invention that was manifested after Māyā.

 अत एव वशो मायायाः सततमयं नरः॥४३॥